 Reduce fluid retention and relieve ankle swelling

-In most cases, we find women seeking to relieve swollen ankles, the sensation of tired and numb legs due to weight change and circulatory variations.
+In most cases, we find women seeking relief from swollen ankles, the sensation of tired and numb legs due to weight changes and circulatory variations.

-In these cases, the frequent use of pressotherapy boots helps reduce fluid retention and thus reduce the volume of legs, ankles, and feet during pregnancy.
+In these cases, frequent use of compression therapy boots helps reduce fluid retention and thus decrease the volume of legs, ankles, and feet during pregnancy.

-It is especially advisable during the third trimester of pregnancy although it can be applied from the second; swelling of the ankles is more common in the last weeks due to the increase in blood volume and pressure changes caused by the growth of the fetus. -
+It is especially recommended during the third trimester of pregnancy, although it can be applied from the second; swelling of the ankles is more common in the last weeks due to the increase in blood volume and pressure changes caused by the growth of the fetus. -

 It is an effective treatment for the prevention of varicose veins

-Thanks to pressotherapy we improve circulation, which is an excellent help for women who suffer from circulatory alterations caused by hormonal changes during pregnancy.
+Thanks to compression therapy, we improve circulation, which is an excellent help for women who suffer from circulatory changes caused by hormonal shifts during pregnancy.

-One of the least desired consequences postpartum is the appearance of varicose veins due to small venous ruptures, which can be avoided by the continued use of pressotherapy boots.
+One of the least desired consequences after childbirth is the appearance of varicose veins due to small venous ruptures, which can be prevented by the continuous use of compression therapy boots.

-In this article, you have more information about the pressotherapy treatment to combat varicose veins.
+In this article, you have more information about the Compression Therapy treatment to combat varicose veins.

 -